 FAQs

-Once you do, we can schedule a 15 minute no-fee discovery call where together we can decide if this would be a good fit for you.
+Once you do, we can schedule a 15-20 minute no-fee discovery call where together we can decide if this would be a good fit for us.

 While occasionally it might be beneficial to go down to every other week (for example, if we are phasing out of our work together), from my experience, working with clients on a weekly consistency is what supports them in getting the most benefit from therapy.